About this Plan

 Taurus.
 Classic pattern plane, for Veco .45 power.
 Contest winning design.
 This is the Taurus design as it was first published, in MAN, January 1963.

 Quote: "In June '60 MAN we stated that our author's Orion (oz927) was the best multi offered to date - it was!
-Now wee go one step further and state his Taurus is the best.
+Now we go one step further and state his Taurus is the best.
 By best is meant just that.
 A look at the contest record shows that the man in the street in doing the winning.

 The big difference in the Taurus is the thick wing section.
 We use a modified NACA 2419.
 Let's consider the advantages of the thick wing section.
 A thick section has lots of lift and plenty of drag.
 We need both.
 Why do we want drag?
-If we had a ship that always flew at the same speed, the control response would always be the same...the lift characteristics of the 19% section at slow speeds is a big help in landings.
-We can bring the ship in slowly over the spot and there is no tendancy for the tip to stall..."
+If we had a ship that always flew at the same speed, the control response would always be the same.
+In a full scale airplane the pilot feels the pressure on the stick and by this feel he knows how much control to apply.
+In a model, we have to judge the speed and beep accordingly.

 Update 17/08/2017: Added second article (one page, notes and drawing on modifying the Taurus for proportional control) thanks to davidterrell80, KraftyOne.